and scope). We are accountable to our members and donors.

 of knowledge about one another.

-Our art and historical exhibitions, seminars and publications present a platform for
+Our political, art and historical exhibitions, seminars and publications present a platform for

 individuals from different locales, and draw attention to their "real life".
 People often live